-There is a significant outbreak of measles in Auckland and a number of cases occuring around the country.
+There is a significant outbreak of measles in Auckland, although numbers of cases are reducing, and a number of cases are occuring around the country.
 Toi Te Ora Public Health (Toi Te Ora) is currently coordinating a public health response to cases of measles within the Bay of Plenty and Lakes DHB areas.
 The following is a review of current information for Medical Practices, Primary Health Organisations and other health care facilities.